jobstoit/gqb/README.md

 -pkg			Specifies the package name for the qbmodels (default model)

--driver			Specifies the driver for sql generation (default postgres)
+-dvr			Specifies the driver for sql generation (default postgres)
 ```

 ## Configuration